MuhammadZafir/Stationary-Shop-Management-System/Management System/main/README.md

 # Stationary-Shop-Management

-Stationary Shop Management using OOP from the book [Object Oriented Programming](http://dimik.pub/book/588/object-oriented-programming) by [Zohirul Alam Tiemoon](https://github.com/tiemoon).
+Stationary Shop Management using OOP from the book [Object Oriented Programming](http://dimik.pub/book/588/object-oriented-programming) by [Muhammad Zafir].
 This project is wholly written in Java instead of C# as it is in the book.

 ![cover](https://raw.githubusercontent.com/theanasuddin/Stationary-Shop-Management/main/cover.png)